pubnub/pubnub-mcp-server/resources/how_to_implement_access_control.md

 # How to Implement Access Control with PubNub Access Manager (PAM)

+> **🔑 Feature Enablement Required**
+>
+> To use Access Manager, you must enable it in your PubNub Admin Portal:
+> 1. Navigate to your keyset settings
+> 2. Enable the **Access Manager** add-on
+> 3. Securely store your **Secret Key** - it's required for granting permissions
+>
+> Without enabling Access Manager, all clients have unrestricted access to publish and subscribe.

 PubNub Access Manager (PAM) provides fine-grained control over who can access your PubNub resources (channels, channel groups, user IDs) and what actions they can perform (read, write, manage).

 ## Core Concepts of PAM